 In Nothing state a protocol instance has just been allocated.

-Upon receipt of an Init event, the protocol instance shall zero its Sync variable, Rc, and Sc variables, select a group from local configuration, generate a Commit Message (see 8.2a.5.2 (Construction of a Commit Message)), and set its t0 (retransmission) timer.
+Upon receipt of an Init event, the protocol instance shall zero its Sync variable, Rc, and Sc variables, select a group from local configuration and generate PWE and its secret values according to 8.2a5.2, generate a Commit Message (see 8.2a.5.2 (Construction of a Commit Message)), and set its t0 (retransmission) timer.
 The protocol instance transitions into Committed state.

 Upon receipt of a Com event, the protocol instance shall check the Status of the Authentication frame.
 If the Status code is non-zero, the frame shall be silently discarded and a Del event shall be sent to the parent process.Otherwise, the frame shall be processed by first checking the finite cyclic group field to see if the requested group is supported.
 If not, BadGrp shall be set and the protocol instance shall construct and transmit a Rejection, an Authentication frame with Status code 77, and the finite cyclic group field set to the rejected group, and shall send the parent process a Del event.
-If the group is supported, the protocol instance shall zero the Sc and Rc counters, process the received Commit Message (see 8.2a.5.3 (Processing of a peer’s Commit Message)), and construct and transmit a Commit Message (see 8.2a.5.2 (Construction of a Commit Message)) followed by a Confirm Message (see 8.2a.5.4 (Construction of a Confirm Message)).
+If the group is supported, the protocol instance shall zero the Sc and Rc counters and it shall generate PWE and its secret values according to 8.2a.5.2.
+It shall thenprocess the received Commit Message (see 8.2a.5.3 (Processing of a peer’s Commit Message)).
+If validation of the received Commit Message fails, the protocol instance shall send a Del event to the parent process, otherwise it shall construct and transmit a Commit Message (see 8.2a.5.2 (Construction of a Commit Message)) followed by a Confirm Message (see 8.2a.5.4 (Construction of a Confirm Message)).
 The Sync counter shall be set to zero and the t0 (retransmission) timer shall be set.
 The protocol instance transitions to Confirmed.

 NOTE—A protocol instance in Nothing state will never receive a Confirm Message due to state machine behavior of the parent process.